 The BBB program makes use of classrooms all over the University, but has its home base in the Levin Building, with classrooms and offices for the BBB Director, Associate Director, Lecturers and Program Coordinator (Room 122).
 This is also where students go for BBB Advising, available either walk-in or by appointment.
 The Levin Building also houses offices for many of the BBB Program’s core faculty.

 Our most unusual and specialized teaching space is the Neurolab, a roomful of wires and equipment with 10 fully functioning stations for a variety of electrophysiological experiments using intra- and extracellular recording with sharp and suction electrodes.
 Electrical activity is one of the features of neurons that make neuronal signaling possible, and these are the tools we use to observe this activity directly.
-All stations have digital data acquisition to large screen iMac computers, which are also used for software simulations and other exercises.
+All stations have digital data acquisition to computers which are also used for software simulations and other exercises.
 The Neurolab is used for three BBB courses: Cellular Neurobiology (BBB251), Experimental Methods in Synaptic Physiology (BBB492), and most recently Music and the Brain (BBB060), a freshman seminar.
 The Neurolab also plays host to other groups interested in learning about how these kinds of experiments are conducted, ranging from elementary and high school groups to Neuroscience Boot Camp, a summer program for lawyers, writers, educators and other professionals who want to learn about the impact of neuroscience on their respective fields.